openhive-network/HAfAH/src/hive_fork/Readme.md

 ```
 hive.shadow_<table_schema>_<table_name>
 ```
-It is possible to rewind all operations registered in shadow tables with `hive_back_from_fork`
+It is possible to rewind all operations registered in shadow tables with `hive.context_back_from_fork`

 Because triggers itself add some significant overhead for operations, in some situation it may be necessary to temporary disable them for sake of better performance.
 To do this there are functions: `hive.detach_table` - to disable